Training

 The group’s main target is the user data processed by the application.
 To this end, the attackers are planning to use the stolen information to tamper with the development process and embed backdoors into the application.
 The group would then be able to proceed to the final stage: attack the application in the production environment and take possession of the desired data.

-Blue Team Actions
+Blue team Actions

 The participants will have to: